Qatna: Post-Hittite destruction

+Iron Age

 Syro-Hittite and following periods

 In the late 10th century and early 9th century BC, the site was reoccupied but its name during that time is unknown; three human head sculptures made of basalt were discovered in the site; they probably date to the mid-9th century BC.
 At this time, the region was probably under the control of Palistin, with Qatna under the rule of Hamath, which was probably part of Palistin.
 The basalt heads bear similarities to a statue discovered in Palistin's capital, but there is not enough information to allow a general conclusion over the borders of Palistin and its extent into Qatna.
 The settlement was a small one; it included large buildings that were used both as residences and manufacturing facilities.

 By the 8th century, the site saw a revival in settlement; the city expanded and many houses, public buildings, and storage areas were built.
 The newly expanded settlement was a contrast to the earlier 10th/9th century one; the existence of official buildings and the emergence of many satellite settlements surrounding Qatna suggest that the city was a local center in the kingdom of Hamath.
 The official buildings were violently destroyed, probably at the hands of the Assyrian king Sargon II, who annexed the region in 720 BC.
 The site continued to be inhabited during the Iron Age III, following the Assyrian destruction, but the settlement shrank considerably, being reduced to a village comprising the central part of the acropolis.
 It was abandoned in the mid-6th century BC.

 In the mid-19th century, a modern village (al-Mishrifeh) was built within the ancient site.
 Houses were built on top of the royal palace floors, damaging them to a certain degree, but also protecting the underlying ruins.
 In 1982, the Syrian Directorate-General of Antiquities and Museums resettled the inhabitants in a new village next to the ancient tell, thus making the site available for modern archaeological research.